LimZheKhae/mindhive_assessment/README.md

 uvicorn main:app --reload
 ```
 - Access API endpoints or use the chatbot.
+- Before executing, please ensure that you have set up the Groq API key in your .env file (GROQ_API_KEY).

 ### 3. Web Interface (`app.py`)
 - Start the Streamlit application: